K&L.p46.#7 MHD.SM5.1&2

 o A “shiner” or single dot in the forehead.

 o Such an interpretation is superior in cases where it’s known from context that the word tzuk is intended, but where there is no ku written.
-As -k is not one of the sounds which is routinely underspelled.
+This is because -k is not one of the sounds which is routinely underspelled.
 Far from it – it’s almost never underspelled, and in the few situations where that’s proposed it’s not totally clear that it’s a case of underspelling – perhaps a completely different word is intended (see pek = “to summon”).

 o However, for the sake of simplicity, I’m going to treat it as just tzu, but the other possibility should always be borne in mind.